 Direct Loan Borrowers With Different PSLF Payment Counts

-Borrowers will sometimes have a handful of Direct student loans with different PSLF payment counts.
+Borrowers sometimes have a handful of Direct student loans with different PSLF payment counts.
 I usually see this when someone has loans from multiple degrees (an undergraduate and graduate degree, for example) and spent time working at a PSLF-qualifying employer before, between, and/or after them.

 After consolidating, verify all periods of PSLF-eligible employment